Mingtiandi

 Red-Hot Conversions

-The pair of hotel deals position PGIM near the front of a a parade of fund managers taking advantage of Hong Kong’s depressed hospitality sector to pick up discounted hotel assets as institutional real estate investors look for properties with potential for conversion to rental residential use.
+The pair of hotel deals position PGIM near the front of a parade of fund managers taking advantage of Hong Kong’s depressed hospitality sector to pick up discounted hotel assets as institutional real estate investors look for properties with potential for conversion to rental residential use.

 Last month, AEW Capital Management teamed up local developer Crystal Investment to purchase the 388-room Hotel Sav in Kowloon’s Hung Hom area from Chuang’s Consortium International for HK$1.65 billion ($210 million), with the new owners understood to be aiming to reposition the property for use as student housing.